 The Medicare Access to Radiology Care Act (MARCA)

-The Medicare Access to Radiology Care Act (MARCA) bill would amend the Social Security Act to recognize radiologist assistants as non-physician providers of health care services to Medicare beneficiaries and would authorize physician reimbursement through the Centers for Medicare and Medicaid Services for procedures performed by radiologist assistants in states that have laws establishing radiologist assistant practice guidelines.
+The Medicare Access to Radiology Care Act (MARCA) legislation, previously introduced in the 112th and 113th Congresses, has been introduced in the 114th Congress as House Resolution 4614.
+This bill will recognize registered radiologist assistants and certified radiology practitioner assistants — collectively known as radiologist assistants — as nonphysician providers of health care services by Medicare.
+H.R.
+4614 authorizes physician reimbursement paid to the facility or supervising radiologist through the Centers of Medicare and Medicaid Services (CMS) for services performed by radiologist assistants in the states that have laws establishing RA guidelines.

-- Allow the radiologist to devote more time to interpreting exams and concentrating on more complex or urgent cases.
-The radiologist assistant has advanced education and training so they can expertly and safely perform radiologic assessments and certain procedures that traditionally were only performed by radiologists.
+The radiologist assistant has advanced education and training and can expertly and safely perform radiologic assessments and certain procedures that traditionally were performed only by radiologists.